tcltk/tcl/doc/markdown/configurable.md

 : This is a class that provides the implementation of the **configure** method (described above in [Configure method]).

 **oo::configuresupport::configurableclass**
-: This is a namespace that contains the definition dialect that provides the **property** declaration for use in classes (i.e., via **oo::define**, and class constructors under normal circumstances), as described above in [Property definitions].
+: This is a namespace that contains the definition dialect that provides the **property** declaration for use in classes (i.e., via [oo::define][define], and class constructors under normal circumstances), as described above in [Property definitions].
 It [namespace export][namespace]s its **property** command so that it may be used easily in user definition dialects.

 **oo::configuresupport::configurableobject**
-: This is a namespace that contains the definition dialect that provides the **property** declaration for use in instance objects (i.e., via **oo::objdefine**, and the **self** declaration in **oo::define**), as described above in [Property definitions].
+: This is a namespace that contains the definition dialect that provides the **property** declaration for use in instance objects (i.e., via [oo::objdefine][objdefine], and the **self** declaration in [oo::define][define]), as described above in [Property definitions].
 It [namespace export][namespace]s its **property** command so that it may be used easily in user definition dialects.

-The underlying property discovery mechanism relies on four slots (see **oo::define** for what that implies) that list the properties that can be configured.
+The underlying property discovery mechanism relies on four slots (see [oo::define][define] for what that implies) that list the properties that can be configured.
 These slots do not themselves impose any semantics on what the slots mean other than that they have unique names, no important order, can be inherited and discovered on classes and instances.

 These slots, and their intended semantics, are: